Night Time: | All day |

 Up some of the night.

-Mars is visible more than 6 hours during the polar night.
-It is very close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
-Make sure to get an unobstructed view with as little light pollution as possible.
+Mars is visible more than 9 hours during the polar night.
+It is quite close to the horizon, making it fainter because the light has to cover a larger distance when traveling through the Earth's atmosphere.
+Make sure to get an unobstructed view.

 Time: